CodeandCoffeeCommunity/.github/profile/README.md

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)
 # Our Community Principles
 > Communities function best and are most durable when they’re helping members to be more successful in some way in a connected and dynamic world.

 > A community is a group of individuals who share a mutual concern for each other’s welfare.
 When we form a community that grows friendships, we create what we seek, friends who care about the welfare of one another.
 > [The Art of Community: Seven Principles for Belonging](https://www.amazon.com/dp/B01E4KC0U4/)

-Our goal for this section is to communicate who we are as a community and those boundaries of those we accept in our community.
-We do this to establish a level of community safety and belonging accross all developers new and old.
+Our goal for this section is to communicate who we are as a community and the boundaries of those we accept in our community.
+We do this to establish a level of community safety and belonging across all developers, new and old.

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)
 ## Identity & Boundaries
 If this sounds like you, you belong here:
 >I am an aspiring developer, a professional developer, a hobbyist with a side project, a self-taught hobbyist in coding, trying to learn development, and/or someone that types code into a text editor.
-I am looking to meet new people that share this similar interest to me and to grow alongside them.
+I am looking to meet new people that share a similar interest to me and to grow alongside them.

 Secondarily, we also invite designers, PMs, and dev-adjacent technical current/past individual contributors(DevRel, solutions/sales engineers, EMs, DevRels) folks to attend our events.
 We welcome unique perspectives into our community.